This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Amber Pet Collar – For Dogs And Cats

-The largest supply of amber stones comes from the Baltic area where there was plenty of pine trees millions of years ago.
+Amber is a naturally occurring substance that forms when pine resin hardens.
+Amber Stone is a fossilized tree gum from ancient forests.
+The largest supply of amber stones comes from the Baltic area where there were plenty of pine trees millions of years ago.
 These pine trees produced the sticky resin that hardened into stone over millions of years.
 When the Baltic sea formed, these amber stones were carried to the Curonian Spit where amber deposits are plenty.